Honey Bee Swarms

 Before the bees swarm they eat as much honey as they can which they store in their honey stomach.

 The scout will carefully examine a potential home.
 Once satisfied she’s found a good spot, she’ll return to the waiting swarm.

 Soon other scouts will go to check it out.
 Then they’ll return and dance convincingly too.
 The bees will decide which location to go to based on the best dances of the scouts.

 Before long, they’ll decide to move to the new home.
 That’s when the scouts will make piping sounds.
-The piping tells all the bees, get ready and warm up your flight muscles because we’re leaving soon.
+The piping tells all the bees, get ready and to warm up your flight muscles because we’re leaving soon.

-When everyone is warmed up and ready to go the scout will do Buzz Runs.
+When everyone is warmed up and ready to go the scouts will do “Buzz Runs”.

-The new home
+The honey bee swarms new home

 Once at their new home, the workers will get to work immediately secreting wax so they can create honeycombs.